Kunzea capitata (Sm.) Heynh. APNI*

 Leaves oblanceolate to obovate, 3.5–9 mm long, 1.5–4.5 mm wide, apex acute to obtuse and mucronate and recurved, 3 longitudinal veins visible, villous to ciliate or glabrous; petiole c.
 1 mm long.

 Flowers pink to purple, sometimes white, subsessile, in head-like clusters at end of branches.
-Hypanthium villous.
+Hypanthium villous, at least at the base.
 Sepals narrow-triangular, 1–2 mm long.
 Petals 1–1.5 mm long.
 Stamens 3.5–4.5 mm long.
 Ovary 3-locular, placentation axile; style 4.5–6.5 mm long.

 Fruit 3–4.5 mm long, 2–2.5 mm diam., dehiscent.